peteroupc/peteroupc.github.io/bernoulli.md

 2. If _intinf_ is greater than 0, generate unbiased random bits until a zero bit or _intinf_ bits were generated this way.
 If a zero was generated this way, return 0.
 3. Generate an exponential random number _E_ with rate ln(2).
 This can be done, for example, by using the algorithm given in "[**More Algorithms for Arbitrary-Precision Sampling**](https://peteroupc.github.io/morealg.html)".
 (We take advantage of the exponential distribution's _memoryless property_: given that an exponential random number _E_ is greater than _intinf_, _E_ minus _intinf_ has the same distribution.)
 4. Set _n_ to 0.
-5. Do the following repeatedly, until the algorithm returns a value:
+5. Do the following process repeatedly, until the algorithm returns a value:
     1. Set _inf_ to max(0, _a_\[_n_\]), then set _sup_ to min(0, _inf_+_err_\[_n_\]).
     2. If _E_ is less than _inf_+_intinf_, return 0.
 If _E_ is less than _sup_+_intinf_, go to the next step.
 If neither is the case, return 1.
     3. Set _n_ to 1.